not-ani/blogposts/First.md

 I love programming, I'm good at it(relatively), and I want to pursue it full time.
 Yet, my dad raises a concern that's hard to dismiss: by the time I graduate from college( around 2030) , advances in AI could potentially render my chosen profession obsolete.

 So here I am, caught in a quandary that's undoubtedly shared by many of my peers.
-Do I follow a well-trodden path in medicine, or do I gamble on a future in tech, a future that's as exciting as  it is uncertain?
+Do I follow a well-trodden path in medicine, or do I gamble on a future in tech?
 I feel if this was a few decades ago I would without a doubt choose tech.